kantega/voog/examples.md

 ## Examples
 ### Basic Node
-`addNodes` adds a list of node objects to the graph.
+`setNodes` adds a list of node objects to the graph.
 The minimum requirements for a node is an identifying integer: `{"id": 0}`, but here we also provide a name.

 ![Hello](/voog/assets/img/hello.png)
 ```
 {
-    "addNodes": [
+    "setNodes": [
         {"id": 0, "name": "Hello"}
     ]
 }